Idein/py-videocore/README.rst

    [#errata]_

-As far as I know, modern GPGPU programming environments such as OpenCL does not exist for  VideoCore.
+As far as I know, modern GPGPU programming environments such as OpenCL do not exist for  VideoCore.
 Assembly programming is the only option at this moment and several QPU assemblers written by pioneers (`hermanhermitage <https://github.com/hermanhermitage/videocoreiv-qpu/blob/master/qpu-tutorial/qpuasm.md>`__, `petewarden <https://github.com/jetpacapp/qpu-asm>`__,